cossacklabs/product-docs/acra/security-controls/encryption/_index.md

 And when combined with other features like
 [SQL firewall]({{< ref "/acra/security-controls/sql-firewall/_index.md" >}}) and/or
 [audit logging](/acra/audit-log-INVALID),
-it will be impossible for somebody to perform malicuous activity without being noticed.
+it will be impossible for somebody to perform malicious activity without being noticed.

 ## Configuration

-In order to work properly, AcraServer needs to know the schema of the database.
+Although AcraServer can work without knowing database schema, if you want to use features like transparent encryption, masking or tokenization, you will have to tell AcraServer that schema.
 Which tables exist, which columns (name/type) are in these tables.
 Then, you choose which columns should be encrypted and use different configuration options to tune the behavior.
 A simple example of the configuration file may look like this: